Office-Maker/MSMaker-LITE/README.md

-# ⚠️ Windows Defender False Positives – Explanation
+# ⚠️ This is not the full version of MSMaker

-## Why Does Windows Defender Flag This Tool?
+## This only includes the Office activation to prevent Windows Security false alarms

-Windows Defender (and other antivirus software) may detect this tool as:
+As Windows Security (and other antivirus software) may detect the full version as:

 - `PUA:Win32/Puwaders.C!ml`
 - `Trojan:Script/Wacatac.B!ml`